tternes/httpcode/README.md

 ## Sponsor ##

-Thanks for [Runscope](http://www.runscope.com) for sponsoring the site.
+Thanks to [Runscope](http://www.runscope.com) for sponsoring the site.
 Be sure to check out their [200: OK](https://www.runscope.com/ts) promo.

 ## Hosting ##